top of page

 • Their goals and how they believe they could achieve these positively using self-awareness and self-reflection.

-These techniques discussed during each session will allow you to be your true self, which will guide you to reaching your full potential along your journey to self-actualisation.
+Using and exploring with various approaches, modalities and techniques throughout our sessions would allow to learn of healthier coping strategies encouraging you to be your true self, which would guide you to reaching your full potential along your journey to self-actualisation.

 What is a Psychodynamic approach?

-The psychodynamic approach is to encourage and make the unconscious mind conscious.
-This would encourage you to become aware of their impulses and motives regarding your previous and present actions.
-With the counsellor supporting you as you connect with your childhood and past experiences both positive and negative would encourage you to recognise memories, triggers, issues, assumptions, difficulties and help find the root cause relating to your life challenges.
-Gaining an understating of these would encourage you to become self-aware and self-reflect your journey.
-Working together with your counsellor would allow you to adapt your behaviours, thoughts and feelings in healthier, positive way.
+The psychodynamic approach helps to encourage the unconscious mind to become conscious.
+This would encourage the client to become aware of their triggers, beliefs and thoughts regarding their past and present experiences and behaviours.
+Working together with the client, I would encourage them to connect with their childhood and past experiences, both positive and negative.
+This would be achieved by carrying out a timeline, which gives them an opportunity to release their experiences healthily.
+Supporting and guiding the client would encourage them to recognise memories, triggers, issues, assumptions, difficulties and help find the root cause relating to their life challenges.
+Gaining an understating of these would encourage the client to become self-aware and self-reflect upon their journey.
+Working together and exploring the timeline with different techniques would allow the client to assess their emotions, feelings, beliefs, values, thoughts and behaviours.
+Then if needed together we would learn how to adapt any beliefs that are no longer relevant to them, any behaviours, thoughts and feelings in healthier, positive way.

 What is a Cognitive Behavioural Therapy (CBT) approach?